 PAWS FOR A CAUSE

-The Lillian Allbon Animal Shelter is a non-profit organization which provides a second chance for abused and abandoned dogs and cats in Cumberland County.
+The Lillian Allbon Animal Shelter is a not-for-profit organization which provides a second chance for abused, surrendered and abandoned dogs and cats in Cumberland County.
 All animals that come into our care are spayed or neutered, then placed in loving homes.
-We find new homes for over 100 dogs and 125 cats each year, saving them from lives of misery.
+We find new homes for over 200 animals each year, often saving them from lives of misery.
 The Lillian Allbon Animal Shelter is supported through generous donations from the public and we need your help.

 Donations can be made in memory of a loved one, in memory of a cherished pet, or in honour of a birthday, wedding, or special occasion.